 Where is the Alexandra Shackleton?

-Plans are currently under way for the Alexandra Shackleton to be on display in museums and venues across Australia, the United Kingdom, and the United States of America, including at the Australian National Maritime Museum and the Portsmouth Historic Dockyard.
+Plans are currently under way for the Alexandra Shackleton to be on display in museums and venues across Australia, the United Kingdom, and the United States of America, starting at the Australian National Maritime Museum – exhibition opening to the public 2 April 2015.

 To enquire about exhibiting the Alexandra Shackleton please contact the Shackleton Epic via this page on our website.